HoiJean/djangoforbeginners-book/manuscript/ch4.md

     'django.contrib.sessions',
     'django.contrib.messages',
     'django.contrib.staticfiles',
-    'posts',
+    'posts', # new
 ]
 ~~~~~~~~

-Then execute `migrate` to create an initial database based on Django's default settings.
+Then execute the `migrate` command to create an initial database based on Django's default settings.

 {title="Command Line",lang="text"}
 ~~~~~~~~
 (mb) $ python manage.py migrate
 ~~~~~~~~

-If you look inside our directory with the `ls` command, you'll see there's now a file `db.sqlite3` representing our [SQLite](https://www.sqlite.org/) database.
+If you look inside our directory with the `ls` command, you'll see there's now a `db.sqlite3` file representing our [SQLite](https://www.sqlite.org/) database.

 {title="Command Line",lang="text"}
 ~~~~~~~~